The Benefits of Reishi Mushrooms

 Reishi mushrooms contain several compounds that may provide immune-supporting benefits including antioxidants, beta-glucans (a polymer of β-D-glucose), and triterpenes.
 In this 2021 review, beta-glucans were cited as having an immunomodulatory effect against COVID-19.

-Furthermore, test-tube studies show that reishi may promote white blood cell production, the primary cells of the immune system.
+Furthermore, test-tube studies show that reishi may promote white blood cell production, the primary cells of the immune system: which can improve the fight against infection and cancer cells.

 Could Reduce Fatigue